 Approach to sharing

-For now, we do not have any further information on how data will be shared and accessed.
-A concrete answer to that question will be possible upon the completion of our e-Infrastructure survey.
-As far we know, the majority of data are stored and shared via various data repositories that can be widely access.
-The repositories are mostly institutional (i.e. DARIAH member institutions such as computing/storage centres or research organizations).
+For now, no further information on how data will be shared and accessed is known.
+A concrete answer to that question will be possible upon the completion of an e-Infrastructure survey.
+As far as known, the majority of data are stored and shared via various data repositories that can be widely accessed.
+The repositories are mostly institutional (i.e. DARIAH member institutions such as computing/storage centres or research organisations).

 Archiving and preservation

-Since the data are highly diverse and heterogeneous with no recommended standard, it is impossible to answer on that question.
+Since the data are highly diverse and heterogeneous with no recommended standard, it is impossible to answer this question.
 The implementation of the repositories, safe guarantee, number of copies, etc. are on individual data/repository providers.
-We plan to implement several digital repositories for a specific DARIAH use cases (e.g. Bavarian dialects) using gLibrary framework that allows storing the data on different storage elements (local, grid and cloud storage elements).
+The plan is to implement several digital repositories for a specific DARIAH use cases (e.g. Bavarian dialects) using gLibrary framework that allows storing the data on different storage elements (local, grid and cloud storage elements).
 The partners in the Task 6.6 plan to provide a part of their EGI storage resources for the VO that will be established for the research purposes of DARIAH community.

 References